KOTOR-Community-Portal/mod-builds/mod_builds/index.md

 NOTE: Only major changes are reflected in changelogs.
 The builds undergo constant iterating and compatibility work, but large batches of mods are only added during Revision-level updates.

+### 10/1/2023

+1. Sunsetting of Reddit support for the mod builds.
+The mod builds are now principally hosted offsite on kotor.neocities.org, with sattelite hosting continuing as Steam guides and Nexus downloads; the builds themselves, as well as support for them, will no longer take place on reddit.
+Primary support migrated to the Discord at https://discord.gg/kotor

 ___

 ### 12/25/2022